evancasey/thelatentspace.github.io/_posts/2016-10-17-diving-deeper-into-policy-gradients.md

 A(s_t,a_t) = \delta_t + (\gamma \lambda) \delta_{t+1} + (\gamma \lambda)^2 \delta_{t+2} + ...
 $$

-Weew!
+Great!
 Now we have an advantage formula that we can plug into our policy gradient estimator.
 The really interesting part is that by scaling $$\lambda$$ from 0 to 1 we interpolate between the first GAE advantage formula and the REINFORCE with baseline advantage formula.

 Observe that setting $$\lambda = 0$$ gives us: